zeridon/aws-ebs-checker/README.md

 There are 2 internal applications supported:

  * check-ebs - checks status for all attached EBS volumes.
- * check-snapshots - checks that the attached EBS volumes have at least a certain number of snapshots and that those snapshots are healthy.
+ * check-snapshots - checks that the attached EBS volumes have at least a certain number of snapshots in the last 15 days and that those snapshots are healthy.
 Warning and critical levels are configurable via the `--warning|-w` and `--critical|-c` options respectively.
 Due to the usage of `symfony/console` the options are completely optional, but have fallback values of `14` and `7` respectively.

 Help is available via the --help option.

+## Hacking/Contributing
+Patches, improvements, suggestions, pull requests are welcome.

+The code is relatively straight forward (albeit a bit duplicated) and shouldn't be hard on the eyes.

 ## Example
 Example of a normal check